29 min read

 | Commission on sales | Platform takes a percentage of each transaction before paying the vendor | 5-20% of sale price | All marketplace types; the baseline model |

-| Vendor subscription | Monthly or annual fee to maintain an active storefront, regardless of sales volume | $19-99/month | Marketplaces with high buyer traffic; vendors willing to pay for access |
+| Vendor subscription | Monthly or annual fee to maintain an active storefront | $19-99/month | Marketplaces with high buyer traffic; vendors willing to pay for access |

-| Featured listing fee | Vendors pay for prominent placement on homepage, category pages, or search results | $25-150/month | High-competition categories where visibility drives sales volume |
+| Featured listing fee | Vendors pay for prominent placement on homepage or category pages | $25-150/month | High-competition categories where visibility drives sales volume |

-| Transaction processing fee | Flat fee per order in addition to or instead of percentage commission | $0.50-2.00/order | High-volume, low-margin products where percentage commission is too low |
+| Transaction processing fee | Flat fee per order in addition to or instead of percentage commission | $0.50-2.00/order | High-volume, low-margin products |

-| Community membership for buyers | Buyers pay for premium access – better prices, early access, exclusive vendors | $9-49/month | Niche communities with strong identity; loyalty-driven marketplaces |
+| Community membership for buyers | Buyers pay for premium access - better prices, early access, exclusive vendors | $9-49/month | Niche communities with strong identity |

-| Listing fee | One-time fee to publish each product listing | $1-10/listing | Classifieds-style marketplaces; filtering for serious sellers only |
+| Listing fee | One-time fee to publish each product listing | $1-10/listing | Classifieds-style marketplaces |

-One practical note on commission rates: industry benchmarks (Etsy is around 6.5%, Amazon Marketplace is 8-15% depending on category, Fiverr is 20%) give you a starting point, but your actual sustainable rate depends on your transaction volume and operating costs.
+One practical note on commission rates: industry benchmarks (Etsy is around 6.5%, Amazon Marketplace is 8-15% depending on category) give you a starting point, but your actual sustainable rate depends on your transaction volume and operating costs.
 A new marketplace with low transaction volume needs higher commission rates to cover platform costs; an established marketplace with high volume can afford lower rates because absolute dollar amounts are larger.
-Consider starting at a rate that covers your costs and communicating to early vendors that rates will decrease as the marketplace grows – this creates a shared incentive for vendor participation in early growth.
+Consider starting at a rate that covers your costs and communicating to early vendors that rates will decrease as the marketplace grows - this creates a shared incentive for vendor participation in early growth.

 Step 7: Launch and Grow Your Marketplace